Employer of Record

 PIT Certificate

 Each year, companies are required to issue an income tax certificate detailing the total income received by the employee and the withholding taxes deducted throughout the fiscal year.
-This certificate, signed and stamped by the company, must be provided to employees before the start of the personal income tax submission period, which typically begins on April 1 of the following year.
+This certificate, signed and stamped where applicable, must be provided to employees before the start of the personal income tax filing period.

 Minimum Wages